Co-Founder & CEO at Nudge

 You can see that my number of potential clients in Richmond is dwindling quickly.

-Hence why digital models are catching on with more coaches.
+This shrinking of his target audience is why digital models are catching on with more coaches.

 It’s easy to want to provide unlimited emails, text messaging, calls, etc. but one of the most dangerous aspects of running a business is distraction.